• Menu

 WHERE TO STAY IN TAORMINA

-When considering whether or not Taormina is worth visiting, many people will be convinced immediately by the spectacular views afforded by most of its hotels, perched on a hilltop overlooking the med.
 Everybody loves a sea view so it’s no surprise that accommodation in Taormina can get a little pricey (to say the least).
-While that may not bother some of its more well-heeled visitors, here are my suggestions of where to stay in Taormina for different budgets nonetheless…
+While that may not bother some of its more well-heeled visitors, here are my suggestions of where to stay in Taormina for all budgets…

-B&B Casa Andrea is a cheaper bed and breakfast option, with a panoramic terrace, and just a few minutes walk from the Greek theater.
+B&B Casa Andrea is a great value bed and breakfast option with a panoramic terrace, and just a few minutes walk from the Greek theater.
 You also get to meet and chat with a genuine local host, Andrea, so if you’re looking for more of a connection, this could be the place for you.

 For something super quaint about 15 minutes on foot from the center, check out Villa Sara, with its huge terrace overlooking town.

 Alternatively, there’s also Bed and Breakfast Sorriso, which is located just one street back from Corso Umberto, right in the heart of it.
-What made tis place stand out to me was its rave reviews, which frequently mention generous local hospitality guests received.
+What made this place stand out to me was its rave reviews, which frequently mention the generous local hospitality guests received.

-Mixed reviews on the hotel staff: The guy running the breakfast service wasn’t the most friendly, and seemed rather jaded even though it was only April, while reception were brighter and more attentive.
+Mixed reviews of the hotel staff though – the guy running the breakfast service seemed rather jaded, despite it only being April, while reception were brighter and more attentive.

 is taormina worth visiting?
 With the view from a room in villa astoria in taormina over the sea, and the pretty hotel lit up at night from the outside it is hard to see why not